-Applications cannot be faxed or emailed.
-You must (a) mail the complete application to the State RD Office located in the State where the project will primarily take place, postmarked by or sent overnight by January 31, (b) hand carry your application to a USDA RD field office by close of business on January 31, or (c) submit the application electronically through grants.gov by midnight Eastern Time on January 24.
+Applications cannot be faxed but can be emailed or submitted through postal mail as well as online.
+You must (a) mail the complete application to the State RD Office located in the State where the project will primarily take place, postmarked by or sent overnight by May 4th, 2021, (b) hand carry your application to a USDA RD field office by 4:30pm local time May 4th, or (c) submit the application electronically through grants.gov by 11:59pm Eastern Time on April 29th.
 NOTE THE EARLIER ONLINE DEADLINE.
-If you choose electronic submission, please note that it is highly recommended that you (1) register beforehand to set up an account, and (2) try to file a few days ahead of time because grants.gov is notoriously difficult to deal with if rushing at the last minute.
+If you choose electronic submission, it it is highly recommended that you (1) register beforehand to set up an account, and (2) try to file a few days ahead of time because grants.gov is notoriously difficult to deal with if rushing at the last minute.